Estimated reading time: 5 minutes

 A good strategy would include incorporating the communication preferences of all five generations.

 For example, Baby Boomers love face-to-face communication, whereas the Millennials are content with electronic communication.
-Alter communication practices to each generation.
+Alter communication practices for each generation.

 Here’s a tip: As you onboard new employees, talk about communication preferences and work to keep communication in a preferred format.